Top 10 Things to Do in Kennebunkport Maine: A Complete Travel Guide

 Kennebunkport has a mild coastal climate.
 Summers are warm, and winters are not too harsh.
 This is because it is in southern Maine and close to the ocean.
 The water keeps the temperature steady.

 Summer is the best time to visit.
 The temperature stays between 55°F and 74°F. Many people come to enjoy the beaches and soak in the sun.
 The days are long and the weather is perfect for outdoor fun.
 Winters are cold but not extreme.
-The temperature stays below 42°F. There is snowfall in Kennebunkport but not too much, it is around 14.4 inches per month.
-While other parts of Maine get more snow, Kennebunkport gets more sun.
-And that is why people love coming to this area to get some sun.
+The temperature stays below 42°F. There is snowfall in Kennebunkport, but not too much; it is around 14.4 inches per month.
+While other parts of Maine get more snow, Kennebunkport receives more sun.
+That is why people love coming to this area: to get some sun.

 Summer is the best time to visit.
-The weather stays warm.
-The beaches are full of people enjoying the sun.
-Many events take place during this time of the year and the town feels alive.
+The weather stays warm, and the beaches are full of people enjoying the sun.
+Many events take place during this time of the year, and the town feels alive.
 Winter is quiet and peaceful.
-Snow falls lightly cover the streets and makes everything beautiful.
+Snow falls lightly, covering the streets and making everything beautiful.
 It does not snow much, so exploring is easy.
 No matter when you visit, Kennebunkport has something special to offer.

 Outdoor Things to Do in Kennebunkport